B.S./PharmD Program

 • Alabama A&M University

-To be eligible for admission consideration into the Dual Degree Program, an applicant must apply through PharmCAS (by the end of the first semester of their third year and our March 1 deadline) of successful completion of the Howard University College of Pharmacy’s required Pre-Pharmacy program at one of the above-listed feeder institutions; have a declared major; and, be on track to receive this viable degree upon completion of their first professional year of the Doctor of Pharmacy program.
-Furthermore, demonstrate the ability to fulfill all of the Admission Requirements listed.
-Please inform the Director of Admissions directly via email at marlon.prince@howard.edu of your interest in applying to the Dual Degree Program.
+To be eligible for admission consideration into the Dual Degree Program, an applicant must apply through PharmCAS (by the end of the first semester of their third years or our June 1 deadline) in anticipation of the successful completion of the Howard University College of Pharmacy's required Pre-Pharmacy program at one of the above-listed feeder institutions; have declared an approved major; and be on track to receive their degree upon completion of their first professional (P1) year of the Doctor of Pharmacy program.
+Furthermore, they must demonstrate the ability to fulfill all of the Admission Requirements listed.

 Curriculum